gardenof/vimstone/README.md

 - It will be force-pushed over.

 ## Changes
+- Stops neo-tree from opening a file into a term buffer.
 - Update nvim-neo-tree/neo-tree.nvim to 3.6.
 - Have neo-tree show hidden files as default.
 - Added vim-gitgutter.